Close Modal×

 Why is Commingling Illegal in Real Estate?

 Commingling occurs when the client’s money is not handled correctly and is mixed with the broker’s funds.
 While each state differs, mixing funds between a broker and their clients is usually illegal.
+This is because brokers and agents owe fiduciary duties to their clients and are required to follow specific real estate laws and regulations governing the handling of trust funds.

 How Can You Avoid Commingling Funds?

-There are several simple ways you can avoid commingling funds.
+There are several simple ways you can avoid commingling funds:

-• Invest in appropriate bookkeeping software to ensure all transactions are categorized as business-related can be accounted for
+• Keep meticulous records to track all transactions, and invest in appropriate bookkeeping software to ensure all trust and business funds are properly categorized and accounted for

 How is Money Transferred to All Parties in a Real Estate Transaction?